csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 Chakrabarti \[2002\] and Manning et al. \[2008\] provide textbook description of information retrieval, including extensive coverage of data-mining tasks related to textual and hypertext data, such as classification and clustering.
 Chakrabarti \[2000\] provides a survey of hypertext mining techniques such as hypertext clas- sification and clustering.

-**_C H A P T E R_21 Information Retrieval**
+##C H A P T E R 21 Information Retrieval

 Textual data is unstructured, unlike the rigidly structured data in relational databases.
 The term **information retrieval** generally refers to the querying of unstructured textual data.
 Information-retrieval systems have much in common with database systems, in particular, the storage and retrieval of data on sec- ondary storage.
 However, the emphasis in the field of information systems is different from that in database systems, concentrating on issues such as querying based on keywords; the relevance of documents to the query; and the analysis, classification, and indexing of documents.
 Web search engines today go beyond the paradigm of retrieving documents, and address broader issues such as what information to display in response to a keyword query, to satisfy the information needs of a user.

-**21.1 Overview**
+##21.1 Overview

 The field of **information retrieval** has developed in parallel with the field of databases.
 In the traditional model used in the field of information retrieval, information is organized into documents, and it is assumed that there is a large number of documents.
 Data contained in documents are unstructured, without any associated schema.
 The process of information retrieval consists of locating relevant documents, on the basis of user input, such as keywords or example documents.

 The Web provides a convenient way to get to, and to interact with, information sources across the Internet.
 However, a persistent problem facing the Web is the explosion of stored information, with little guidance to help the user to locate what is interesting.
 Information retrieval has played a critical role in making the Web a productive and useful tool, especially for researchers.

 Traditional examples of information-retrieval systems are online library cata- logs and online document-management systems such as those that store newspa- per articles.
 The data in such systems are organized as a collection of _documents_; a newspaper article and a catalog entry (in a library catalog) are examples of documents.
 In the context of the Web, usually each HTML page is considered to be a document.

-**915**

-**916 Chapter 21 Information Retrieval**

 A user of such a system may want to retrieve a particular document or a particular class of documents.
 The intended documents are typically described by a set of **keywords**—for example, the keywords “database system” may be used to locate books on database systems, and the keywords “stock” and “scandal” may be used to locate articles about stock-market scandals.
 Documents have associated with them a set of keywords, and documents whose keywords contain those supplied by the user are retrieved.